bystepii/meteo-rabbitmq/README.md

 ### Terminal client

-To run the terminal client you must have Python 3.8 or higher installed on your machine.
+**IMPORTANT: To run the terminal client you must have Python 3.10 or higher installed on your machine.
+`matplotlib` presents some issues with Python 3.9.
+You can ue [Anaconda](https://www.anaconda.com/) to install Python 3.10.
+This was tested with Python 3.11.2.**

 Install the required dependencies by executing the following command in the root directory of the project:

-    pip install -r terminal/requirements.txt
+    pip install -r terminal/requirements.txt --upgrade

 Finally, you can then run the terminal: